Bayside Shakedown: Timeline

 2005 Summer: Two "spin-off" movies which are part of The Odoru Legend Continues.
 The first titled Tokyo Subway Panic (also known as Negotiator) was released in May.
 It is based on the character of Mashita as a police negotiator.
 The second movie The Suspect which was released in August is based on the character of Muroi.
 Another spin-off, Tobosha Joichiro Kijima was recorded for the DVD release of the Tokyo Subway Panic.

-2007: For a Japanese variety show, Trivia no Izumi, a new spin-off was made for a minor character from Tokyo Subway Panic (who did not even have a name at the time), titled Keigokan Uchida Shinzo.